How to Get German Citizenship by Naturalization in 2026

 Step 1: Verify Your Eligibility First

 Before gathering a single document, confirm your residence start date against your Anmeldung records and your first qualifying residence permit.
-The clock starts when you registered with a permit that counts — not when you first arrived.
-If you changed visa types (e.g., from student visa to work permit), only the periods with qualifying permits count.
+The relevant clock is lawful habitual residence with a qualifying permit — not simply your first arrival.
+If you changed visa types (e.g., from student visa to work permit), qualifying periods count; periods on a student visa generally do not and may require authority-specific review.

 Step 2: Pass the Einbürgerungstest

 You can take the test before submitting your application.
-In 2026, major cities are booking test slots 4–8 weeks out.
+In 2026, book your test two to three months before you plan to apply; Berlin and Munich test centers may have six-to-eight-week waiting lists.
 Take the test early — it removes one variable from the application and shows the authority you're serious.
 The test costs €25 and is administered by BAMF-accredited centers across Germany.

 Step 3: Obtain Your B1 Language Certificate

 If you completed an integration course, your DTZ result suffices.
 If not, you will need a certificate from the Goethe-Institut, telc, or similar provider.
-Some universities or employers issue language certificates that authorities will accept — confirm with your local Einbürgerungsbehörde beforehand.
+A German school-leaving qualification, German university degree, or German vocational qualification may also satisfy the requirement — confirm with your local Einbürgerungsbehörde beforehand.

 Step 4: Compile Your Documents